bryanbraun/bryanbraun.github.io/_posts/2011-06-06-the-new-york-times-and-the-sticky-platform.md

  [1]: http://en.wikipedia.org/wiki/USA_Today "USA Today"

 Clearly, the problem lies with me, not the New York Times.
 To be honest, I had a hard time understanding it.
 I mean, seriously.
 What is a hedge fund?
 Where on earth is Yemen?
 And what does the word "subpoenaed" even mean?
 Heck, I'm used to reading The Daily Universe where every other article is about dating etiquette, or Jimmer Fredette.
 It's great, but it's not exactly the most intellectually stimulating reading material out there.
 When you don't understand what you're reading, it is difficult to remember (or enjoy) because it doesn't "stick" (I am suddenly reminded of late nights as a freshman, chugging through my chemistry textbook).

-It was once explained to me that the mind is like a "sticky platform".
+It was once explained to me that the mind is like a "sticky platform":

 <p style="text-align: center;">
   <img alt="" src="/assets/images/Sticky11.png" title="Sticky Platform 1" />